-Earth Day art: Earth Day is Monday, April 22,Ā and there are lots of ways you can celebrate with your kids.
+Earth Day is Tuesday, April 22,Ā and there are lots of ways you can celebrate with your kids.
 My favorite way is to get out in nature.
 We love to just hit Seattle’s urban trail system and explore.
 Here’s a few ideas for in-town nature fun – “Surprisingly Wild Escapes in Seattle’s Urban Parks.”
+Making art is also great.
+Here’s a fun drawing and painting project you can do with your kids that will have them expressing their appreciation for our natural resources in no time.

 This project is for kids age 5 and older and adults, too ā so if you don’t think you can draw, this just might change your mind!